 Base2Summit’s origin story traces back to 2008, when teenager Cassie Hines was diagnosed with a rare form of kidney cancer.
 While many people surrounded her with love and support, it was important for Cassie to “connect with others her own age with shared experiences,” according to Karen Hines, Cassie’s mother and CHSCF’s awareness director.
 Before Cassie passed away in 2012, she participated in outdoor programs for the young adult cancer community, including Camp Mak-A-Dream in Montana and First Descents in North Carolina.

 Hines explains these experiences helped Cassie push outside her comfort zone.
-Although she had hesitations about exploring unfamiliar places and meeting new people, Cassie returned home from these adventures with new perspectives and a close-knit community of peers who understood what she was going through.
+Although she was hesitant about exploring unfamiliar places and meeting new people, Cassie returned home with new perspectives and a close-knit community of peers who understood what she was going through.

 In light of Cassie’s positive response to these programs, the Hines family was inspired to make a difference for others facing cancer at a young age.
 According to the CHSCF website, “Cassie wanted every young adult diagnosed with cancer to be able to experience it with the same peer support and sense of adventure she did.”
 Cassie’s family knew it would be their job to make her dream a reality.